apostrophecms/apostrophe-documentation/tutorials/getting-started/working-with-real-content.md

 #### Rich text controls

+Apostrophe uses [CKEditor](http://ckeditor.com/) to allow in-context editing of text.
+We can pass options to the `controls` array that dictate which CKEditor buttons to show.

 * `style`: the style menu, which offers heading levels, etc.
 * `bold` and `italic`: you know what these are!
 * `createLink`: allows the user to add a hyperlink.